• About

 To freeze green bean casserole, cook as directed excluding the fried onion topping.
 Let cool completely then wrap tightly with plastic wrap and foil.
 Store in the freezer for up to 2 weeks.
 To reheat, preheat the oven to 350F.
 Cover with foil and bake for about 45 minutes, or until warmed through.
 Uncover and top with fried onion, bake for another 15 minutes, or until warmed through.

-More Dairy Free Appetizer Recipes
+More Dairy Free Side Dishes

 About Jenna Urben